wwce/gcp-vmseries-tf-ilbnh-tags/README.md

 If you would like to destroy the environment, enter the following in Google cloud shell.

 ```
-cd google-cloud-vmseries-builds/blueprints/vmseries-global-vpc
+cd gcp-vmseries-tf-ilbnh-tags
 terraform destroy -auto-approve
 rm ~/.ssh/gcp-demo
 ```

 ## Conclusion

-You have completed the blueprint guide.
+You have completed the lab guide.
 You ahve learned how to leverage network tags to route traffic to specific internal TCP/UDP load balancers that frontend VM-Series firewalls.